quattor/documentation/docs/template-library-core/aii_ks_schema.rst

     - *structure_ks_ks_info/packagesinpost*
         - Optional
         - Type: boolean
+    - *structure_ks_ks_info/kernelinpost*
+        - Description: install the correct kernel rpms as defined in /software/packages (if any)
+        - Required
+        - Type: boolean
+        - Default value: true
     - *structure_ks_ks_info/bonding*
         - Description: configure bonding (when not defined, it will be tried best-effort depending on OS version and configuration)
         - Optional